TeleAI-mcp/advanced-fitness-tracker-goy5/README.md

-# advanced-fitness-tracker-goy5
+# Advanced Fitness Tracker Goy5

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.